 They will need to register the business before the Municipality of Panama, which adds some small costs and submit an Annual Tax Filing.
 If the company has foreign sourced income there might be a minimal tax burden.

 Banking in Panama is generally of high quality with full banking services available.
 Panama companies that are not operating in Panama (offshore companies) may face certain difficulties and a strict due diligence process when opening bank accounts and, usually, a personal visit to the bank is required.

 With regard to international banking, Panama companies are usually well-received in offshore financial centers but ‘onshore banking’ options such as EU accounts may be considerably limited.

-As we previously mentioned, Panama is also well-known for its Private Interest Foundation structure which is perhaps the most popular offshore foundation worldwide due to its legal structure flexibility, confidentiality and tax neutrality features – which makes it a powerful asset protection and tax planning vehicle within certain business group structures for private/corporate asset management, estate planning, charitable and philanthropic purposes and various corporate offshore schemes.
+As we previously mentioned, Panama is also well-known for its Private Interest Foundation structure, which is perhaps the most popular offshore foundation worldwide due to its legal structure flexibility, confidentiality and tax neutrality features – which make it a powerful asset protection and tax planning vehicle within certain business group structures for private/corporate asset management, estate planning, charitable and philanthropic purposes and various corporate offshore schemes.

 Belize International Companies